 Tomato season is winding down.
-Don't throw away those unripe green tomatoes.
-Turn them into fried green tomatoes dipped into egg and panko breadcrumbs and Parmesan cheese.
+Don’t throw away those unripe green tomatoes.
+Turn them into panko and parmesan fried green tomatoes dipped into egg and panko breadcrumbs and Parmesan cheese.
 Top them off with fresh mozzarella cheese and chopped basil and finished with a balsamic glaze.

 Summer is coming to an end with the cooler nighttime temperatures.
 Time to pick the tomatoes rather then have them succumb to frost.
 I’ve picked off all the green fruit because it would be a shame to have to toss the tomatoes just because they are green.